mdYeasin-cmd/redux-state-container/README.md

 - Need to study with modal ux.
 - Andt table pagination is not good, because we can't implement backend pagination there.
 Instead of table pagination we can use Pagination component fron Andt where we can implement backend pagination.

+### Covered topics in Module 13

+- Object.values() method is handful for manipulate object in differnet cases.